Chipping Barnet: Geography

 Chipping Barnet is designated as a Neighbourhood Centre in the London Plan.

 The tower of Barnet parish church – St John the Baptist – at the top of Barnet Hill claims to be the highest point between itself and the Ural Mountains 2000 mi to the east.
 However, the same has been said of numerous other points.
 Since the opening of the railway, development has increased considerably, especially in the west of the area near Arkley.

 For a London town, Barnet lies very high; the High Street is 427 ft above sea level and the surrounding southern land no less than 295 ft.

 Demography

 Chipping Barnet town centre is covered by the High Barnet ward.
 According to the 2011 census, the population was 82% white (68% White British, 11% Other White, 3% White Irish).
 Indians made up 4% of the population, and all black groups made up 3%.
 The whole town is defined as the Chipping Barnet parliamentary constituency, which takes up the eastern third of the wider borough.
-This data does not represent the town as a whole due to the fact that it contains six other wards.
+This data does not represent the town as a whole because it contains six other wards.